 Smith College employees with Harvard Pilgrim coverage can get up to $150 reimbursement for childbirth classes.
 Click here for details:

 In accordance with the new Massachusetts Domestic Violence Leave law signed into law on August 8, 2014, employees who have been the victim of domestic violence or sexual abuse are entitled to job–protected leave.
 The Domestic Violence Leave policy can be found in Section 522 of the Staff Handbook.
 If you have questions about this policy, please call Human Resources at ext.
 2268.

 Information for Internal Candidates for Staff Positions

-On September 3, Human Resources will be launching a new recruitment management/applicant tracking system called HireTouch that will replace PeopleAdmin for staff searches.
-Employees applying for internal positions should log on through the Smith portal using your network username and strong password.
+On September 3, 2013, Human Resources launched a new recruitment management/applicant tracking system called HireTouch that replaced PeopleAdmin for staff searches.
+Employees applying for internal positions should now log on through the Smith portal using your network username and strong password.
 Click on the My Info tab, and in the Links For Work section, click Internal Postings for Staff Applicants.
 If you have any questions, please contact Serena Harris at ext.
 2289.

 Emerson-Lewis Fund Available for Employees in Need

 The Emerson-Lewis Fund was established in 1921 by the Smith Class of 1901 in memory of two classmates.
 Income from the Fund, which is administered by a committee, is used to assist employees of the college community in times of emergency when a gift of money would come in useful.
 While the funds at its disposal are limited, the committee hopes that they will not only provide financial assistance, but will also convey the support of a caring community.